 Bringing Out Your Inner Artist!

 Anyone who loves paper airplanes is at some point going to want to do some decoration to the basic airplane.
-It doesn't matter if it is to toss around the house, pass out to the group, or even advertise an event; at some point you have to consider how you are going to do your artwork.
+It doesn't matter if it is to toss around the house, passed out to the group, or even advertise an event; at some point you have to consider how you are going to do your artwork.
 This section is for those who would like to try some of the totally free softwares available to help accomplish this.

 There are two totally different types of paint software -- vector and raster.
 Without going into the details of each what you need to know is vector programs allow you to insert predefined shapes and lines while raster style lets you use "pens" and "brushes" to paint.
 Just think of it in terms of using stencils verses free hand paint.
 Free vector programs include: iPhotoDraw and Inkscape.
 Free raster programs include: paint.net, MyPaint, the GIMP, and Krita.